 Charming Creek Coal Mine

 The Charming Creek coal mine is about 15 minutes up from Mumms Mill.
 It had taken me just under a couple of hours from the start of the walkway.
 There were some information boards and relics to nosey around.
 I enjoyed my lunch there and got chatting to some ladies who had arrived by road to this (Seddonville) end of the track.
 They were taking a trip down memory lane – as their father used to work at the mine when they were children.
 Both were visiting from afar.
 It was lovely to hear about their personal history of the area.

-After lunch I headed back.
-I was feeling prettty fresh, so I jogged some of the flatter sections.
-It took me just under an hour an a half to get back to the car park in Ngakawau.
+After lunch, I headed back.
+I was still feeling fresh, so I jogged some of the flatter sections.
+It took me just under 1.5 hours to get back to the car park in Ngakawau.
 I really enjoyed the full distance of the walkway, but if you don’t have too much time you may prefer just to go as far as Watson’s Mill before returning.